-ADNOC's Panorama Digital Command Center (Panorama) is using AI, data and advanced technologies to optimise performance.
+Abu Dhabi National Oil Company's (ADNOC) Panorama Digital Command Center (Panorama) is using AI, data and advanced technologies to optimise performance.
 The Panorama facility uses smart analytical models, AI and data to generate operational insights and recommendations, which, according to ADNOC, has generated over US\$1 billion (3.67 billion dirhams) in business value for ADNOC to date.

-Working with industry, the SDAIA entered into partnership with Huawei to launch the National AI Capability Development Program.
+Working with industry, Saudi's SDAIA entered into partnership with Huawei to launch the National AI Capability Development Program.
 Huawei will bring an abundance of local and international experience from over 500 AI projects.
 This programme aims to cement Saudi Arabia as a global frontrunner in the adoption of AI.

-9 Which industry sectors have seen the most development in Al-based products and services in your jurisdiction?
+Which industry sectors have seen the most development in Al-based products and services in your jurisdiction?

-The use of Al-based products in the region has grown considerably in the government and healthcare sectors.
+The use of AI-based products in the region has grown considerably in the government and healthcare sectors.

 Smart government projects to improve services have been at the forefront of regional activity.
 Governments in the region are focused on using AI to increase government speed, efficiency and effectiveness.
 These initiatives leverage AI technology to personalise and improve experiences.
-The UAE, Saudi, Qatar and Kuwait all have smart government initiatives.
-Most countries in the region also have initiated plans to develop smart cities that use AI, data analysis and innovation to improve the quality of life, efficiency of urban operations and services, while ensuring cities meet the needs of residents.
+The UAE, Saudi Arabia, Qatar and Kuwait all have smart government initiatives.